kirontoo/CS386-Pong/README.md

 # CS386-Pong
 This a clone of the game Pong.
-It is a 2-player game where each player will have 3 paddles instead of only one.
+It is a game where you and the CPU player will have 3 paddles instead of only one.

 ## Getting Started